Guatemala

 No one was able to pick up a signal from any provider for roughly two hours.
 Based on the density of the crowd in the otherwise small rural town, it’s likely the network was just overloaded.
 Outside of that, it been smooth sailing coverage-wise.

-Data speeds vary but any tourist area (Antigua, Lake Atitlan, Guatemala City) will have at least 3G.
-Movistar has been in the process of upgrading all of Guatemala City to LTE.
+Data speeds vary but any tourist area (Antigua, Lake Atitlan, Guatemala City) will have pretty reasonable LTE coverage.

 This is so helpful!
 I just arrived in Guatemala and will be here for a few months so I was wondering how to buy a SIM card!
 Thanks for the tips 🙂